akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 ### Custom linear processing stages using GraphStage

-Graph stages allows for custom linear processing stages through letting them have one input and one output and using `FlowShape` as their shape.
+GraphStage allows for custom linear processing stages through letting them have one input and one output and using `FlowShape` as their shape.

 Such a stage can be illustrated as a box with two flows as it is